AdrianC2000/InvoiceScannerApp/README.md

 * Multi page invoices support
 * Additional panel letting user fast verification of the extracted data

-Application is still under the development - more features and functionalities to come!
+The application is still under development - more features and functionalities to come!